-Middletown, Lillie Langtry and her trip to Langtry Farms
+The Tale of Lillie Langtry and Langtry Farms

 Many famous people have visited or passed through Middletown over the years.
 Most, we never even knew they were here, for example, all those performers going to Konocti.
 And for most, we never really cared because they never left a footprint on our community.
 But there is one historic figure whose prominence and relation to the area has been elevated to heights that tend to over shadow Robert Louis Stevenson, and that historic figure is Lillie Langtry.